Riusuky/udacity-web-front-end/8.Neighborhood_Map/README.md

 This project consists of a single page app that shows cool spots of a town that I picked.
 The user can further add some cools spots that he found nearby the city.

-The page can be accessed [here](https://riusuky.github.io/udacity-web-front-end/8.Neighborhood_Map/dist/index.html).
+A hosted version of the App can be accessed [here](https://riusuky.github.io/udacity-web-front-end/8.Neighborhood_Map/dist/index.html).

 ## Getting Started

-To properly deploy the project, please see the [README](../README.md) file located at the project's root.
+To install all the project's dependencies, please see the [`README`](../README.md) file located at the repository's root first.

+To run the Grunt task associated with this project, run `grunt neighborhoodMap` where the `Gruntfile.js` file is located.
+This will create/refresh the `dist` folder based on the `src` folder content.
+Thus, all your custom modification must be made at the `src` folder, otherwise, you'd lose your work.

+To open the project, simply use your preferred browser to open the `dist/index.html` file.

 ## APIs Used